Best Grass For Goats (Beginner guide)

 It grows best in temperatures ranging from 20°C to 35°C (68°F to 95°F).

-Mombasa Guinea grass can grow in a variety of soil types, including sandy loam, clay loam, and lateritic soils.
+Mombasa Guinea grass can grow in different soil types, including sandy loam, clay loam, and lateritic soils.

 Leave a Comment